 A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care.
 The Ohio Revised Code provides statutory authority for employer contributions.
-For local government employer units, the rate was 13.70% of covered payroll (16.93 percent for public safety and law enforcement) for fiscal year 2006.
-4.5% was used to fund health care for the year 2006.
+For local government employer units, the rate was 13.85% of covered payroll (17.17 percent for public safety and law enforcement) for fiscal year 2007.
+5% was used to fund health care for January 1 through June 30, 2007 and 6% from July 1, through December 31, 2007.